marconetto/azadventures/chapter7/README.md

 ```

-##### 3.2 cloud init
+#### 4. Where to trigger the worker process: cloud init

 Cloud-init is another place one may consider to start a worker process.
 However,
 cloud-init is typically designed for initialization tasks during the instance
-boot process and is not intended for continuous execution of long-running
+first boot process and is not intended for continuous execution of long-running
 processes such as an HPC worker process.
 It is also a place to add tasks to be
 executed at the provisioning phase of the VM, and not tasks to be executed every
 boot (different from systemd above)---but note you can configure it to do so.
-Even though it is not a recommended place to add the trigger for an application
-worker process, it is worth mentioning it.

 At the stage of the cloud-init execution the VM is also not at the **Succeeded**
 provisioning state.
 So if one has a code like the one below to trigger the